ChickeMcnugg/2022-Y3CEP-WA3/devlog.md

 >       -   Fixed minor bugs and typos
 >       -   Imeplemented type advantages during battle
 >           -   Having an advantage doubles the damage, having a disadvantage halves the damage, being immune cancels out the damage
+>       -   TODO
+>           -   Battles: Checkpoint battles and boss battles
+>           -   Pokemon: Wild pokemon and random encounters
+>           -   Moves: Include more moves
+>           -   UI in general

+prevent switching to same pokemon print pokemon info after switching to it allow player to run away from battles implement more trainers reset trainers after battles

 ## Week 8 (16 Aug - 22 Aug)